Therefore tongues are for a sign, not to those who believe but to unbelievers; but prophesying is not for unbelievers but for those who believe.

 The “therefore” introduces a purpose clause, giving the purpose of tongues.
 The “therefore” infers that the quotation from Isaiah 28 applies to the situation at Corinth.
-The “therefore” as well gives a legitimate deduction from the Scripture just quoted in the previous verse.
+The “therefore” also gives a legitimate deduction from the Scripture just quoted in the previous verse.
 The purpose of tongues was as a “sign” to unbelieving Jews.
-There were a large number of Jews in Corinth at the founding of the church (Acts 18:1-17).
+There were many Jews in Corinth at the founding of the church (Acts 18:1-17).

 This verse is the only specific statement of the purpose of tongues in the New Testament.
 The quotation from Isaiah 28 is completely inappropriate if the message of the tongues (language) utterance is misunderstood.